-Pavithra Vasudevan, my current PhD student and I just edited a special issue on “Race, Biopolitics, and the Future,” now open access at Environment and Planning D: Society and Space.
-We are also working on questions of race and the Anthropocene as envisioned in scenes of apocalyptic film, with my former PhD student, Mabel Gergan.
+Pavithra, my former PhD student and I just edited a special issue on “Race, Biopolitics, and the Future,” now open access at Environment and Planning D: Society and Space.
+We are also working on questions of race and the Anthropocene as envisioned in scenes of apocalyptic film, with my former PhD student, Mabel Gergan, and have published an article on this, “Earth beyond repair.”

-I am in collaboration with Pat Parker, Jean Dennison, and Dorothy Holland in thinking through strategies for decolonizing how methodology is taught in the university, and parallel to this I am a founding member of the FLOCK feminist collective, and a member of the organizing team for the 2017 Feminist Geography conference at UNC.
+I am in collaboration with Pat Parker, Jean Dennison, and Dorothy Holland in thinking through strategies for decolonizing how methodology is taught in the university (two articles coming soon!), and parallel to this I am a founding member of the FLOCK feminist collective, and a member of the organizing team for the 2017 Feminist Geography conference at UNC.

 Since 2004, my research has engaged with the politics of marriage and fertility in Ladakh’s Leh District.
 As residents of Jammu and Kashmir State, Ladakhis have experienced the politicization of religious identity over the course of the twentieth century as the colonial logics linking population and territory unfolded during and after partition.
 Ladakhis struggle to make their political demands heard in the context of geopolitical conflict and territorial uncertainty.
 Since the 1980s, increasing tension between Leh’s Buddhist majority and its Shia and Sunni minorities has entangled decisions about marriage and babies in disciplinary political narratives.
 This research explores the territorial logic manifest in a pro-natal campaign and a ban on religious intermarriage, as well as the ways that people cope with such territorial logic.
 My research has included survey work and interviews, as well as oral history and photography projects with Ladakhi youth.
 The research has been funded by Fulbright-Hays, the Social Science Research Council, and the Society of Women Geographers.